huboard/ghee/README.md

 Ghee
 ==================

-This is an unofficial ruby client for the [Github API](http://developer.github.com/v3/).
+This is an unofficial ruby client for the [GitHub API](http://developer.github.com/v3/).
 The end goal is a complete, simple, and intuitive ruby API for all things Github.

 Usage
 -----